wzw3296/TLIO/README.md

 (Register a Unav ID first if you do not have)

 The best way to continue the project is to run and modify the code on the server.
-If you cannot access the server, only running on the local, please download the data [here](https://drive.google.com/file/d/10Bc6R-s0ZLy9OEK_1mfpmtDg3jIu8X6g/view?usp=share_link) additionaly and unzip it under the TLIO folder(the name golden-new-format-cc-by-nc-with-imus do not change).
+If you cannot access the server, only running on the local, please download the data [here](https://drive.google.com/file/d/10Bc6R-s0ZLy9OEK_1mfpmtDg3jIu8X6g/view?usp=share_link) additionaly and unzip it under the TLIO folder(the name "golden-new-format-cc-by-nc-with-imus" do not change).

 To initialize the project environment on the sever: